canonical/microk8s/README.md

  - CNI_VERSION: version of CNI tools.
 Defaults to v0.7.1.
  - KUBE_TRACK: kubernetes release series (e.g., 1.10) to package.
 Defaults to latest stable.
  - ISTIO_VERSION: istio release.
 Defaults to v1.0.0.
+ - RUNC_COMMIT: the commit hash from which to build runc
+ - CONTAINERD_COMMIT: the commit hash from which to build containerd

 For example:
 ```